FallDownTheSystem/blog/README.md

 `npm run serve` to run the built site locally.

-The choice is package manager is completely optional, [yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.js.org/) can also be used instead of npm.
+The choice is package manager is optional, [yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.js.org/) can also be used instead of npm.

 For development, the following [VS Code](https://code.visualstudio.com/) extensions are recommended, but optional: